FAQ - Pet Dental Care

 About Pet Dental Health Month

-What is Pet Dental Health Month?
+What does Pet Dental Health Month include?

-Services included in the complete dental exam:
+What's included in the baseline dental treatment plan:

-• Pre-anesthetic blood work
+• Complete blood work (hematology, biochemistry)

-• Dental X-rays
+• Digital dental X-rays

-• Bag of dental food (included)
+• Bag of dental food

-• Home brushing kit (included)
+• Home brushing kit

-• Dental prevention guide (included)
+• Dental prevention guide

 ⚠️ Limited spots available!